Orbital23-BabyChef/Frontend/README.md

 User Testing:
 - During recipe creation, duration in duration steps requires numerical input for both min and seconds, a "0" has to be manually input if needed.
-- Change: Default value of "0" to be added
+~~- Change: Default value of "0" to be added~~ (Completed)

+- Newly Created users experience an error of reading "undefined" in the home page ~~- Change: Fix bug, likely related to rating system~~ (Completed)